Bayesian Incentive-Compatible Bandit Exploration: Black-box reduction from any algorithm

 If the common prior $\mP$ puts positive probability on the event that $\{\mu_i-\max_{j\neq i}\mu_j\geq \tau\}$, then \propref{prop:general-persuasion} is plausible because the conditional expectations tend to approach the true means as the number of samples grows.
-We elucidate this intuition by giving a concrete, and yet fairly general, example, where we focus on priors that are independent across arms.
-(The proof can be found in Section~\ref{sec:properties}.)
+We elucidate this intuition via a concrete, and yet fairly general, example, where we focus on priors that are independent across arms.
+(See Section~\ref{sec:properties} for the proof).

 \begin{lemma} \propref{prop:general-persuasion} holds for a constant number of arms under the following assumptions: \begin{OneLiners} \item[(i)] The prior $\mP$ is independent across arms.

 \item[(ii)] The prior on each $\mu_i$ has full support on some bounded interval $[a,b]$.~ \footnote{That is, the prior on $\mu_i$ assigns a strictly positive probability to every open subinterval of $[a,b]$, for each arm $i$.}